M-A-P-97/MalariaCorrelationAnalysis/README.md

 * Install Anaconda and use Jupyter Notebook.

 ## Technologies Used
-The language used was Python with the aid of NumPy and Pandas Libraries for analysis.
+The language used was Python with the aid of NumPy and Pandas Libraries as well as SQL for analysis.

 ### License
 **MIT (c) 2020 Patrick Atak**